wenlzhang/obsidian-task-chat/README.md

 - **Task Chat**: Complex questions, AI recommendations, task prioritization

 **How do I switch modes?**
-- Default mode: Settings → Task Chat → Search mode dropdown
+- **Set default**: Settings → Task Chat → Default chat mode dropdown
+  - This sets the default for all new sessions
-- Per-query override: Use dropdown in chat interface (top controls)
+- **Override per-query**: Use dropdown in chat interface (top controls)
+  - Temporarily changes mode for current query only

 **Understanding costs:**
 - **Simple Search**: Always $0 (no AI)